Triple-Whale/triple-whale-public-apis/examples/node/README.md

 ## 🧙‍♂️ Choose your own adventure

 You can choose to use either the OAuth or API Key example, but not both.
+When in doubt, listen to the CLI 🤖

 ### 🅰️ OAuth